Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Targeted model calibration to adjust system stability

 where $d_o$ is the number of observables and $d_p$ the number of parameters.

-In the above we keep second-order terms in order to detect the p-dependence of the eigenvalues (represented by Matrix $\bar A$ in Eq. \ref{VARfixed}).
-If our trajectories only showed first-order dependencies on o and p, it would be possible to shift contributions between $\vec \mu$, $A_o$, $A_p$ and $A_{op}$ in Eq. \ref{VARvary}, i.e., we would be faced with an underdetermined problem.
+In the above, the second-order terms (mixed terms involving $\vec o$ and $\vec p$) are needed to detect the p-dependence of the eigenvalues (represented by matrix $A$ in Eq. \ref{eq:VARfixed}).
+We note that the quantification of these terms can become highly uncertain if the first order effects are much more prominent than the second order effects.
+In this case, it would be possible to shift contributions between $\vec \mu$, $A_o$, $A_p$ and $A_{op}$ in Eq. \ref{eq:VARvary}, i.e., we would be faced with an underdetermined problem.
+We solve this potential problem by exploiting our knowledge of the state noise (see Appendix \ref{sec: step4_secondorderterms}).

-Moreover, if the magnitude of the variations of the observables $\vec o$ and the parameters $\vec p$ are not significantly smaller than the equilibrium values, second-order terms are hard to estimate even from long time series.
-In order to solve this problem, we compare the full VAR model to a model without parameter dependencies, making use of the knowledge of the noise trajectory $(\vec u_t^{(x)})$ that we used to force the dynamical system.
-The trajectory of the observable for the system with fixed parameters, $(\vec o_t^{fixed})$, is computed by